 1101.
 Annual leave

-A member or cadet is entitled to such annual leave as is prescribed by the relevant award.
+A member is entitled to such annual leave as is prescribed by the relevant award.

 [Regulation 1101 amended in Gazette 30 Dec 2008 p.
-5646.]
+5646; 20 May 2014 p.
+1611.]

 1102.
 Notice of annual leave

-(1) For the purposes of compiling the annual leave roster showing the commencing and finishing date of annual leave prescribed by the relevant award every member shall not later than 30 June each year give notice to the Commissioner of the dates that he prefers to commence and finish his annual leave in the year immediately following.
+(1) For the purposes of compiling the annual leave roster showing the commencing and finishing date of annual leave prescribed by the relevant award every member shall not later than 30 June each year give notice to the Commissioner of the dates that the member prefers to commence and finish his or her annual leave in the year immediately following.

 (2) The notice referred to in subregulation (1) shall —